 - In The Pirates of Penzance there is a rather lengthy joke in which different characters confuse the word "orphan" for the word "often."
-Needless to say, this doesn't come across in any accent besides very proper British English and even then is a stretch.
+Needless to say, this doesn't come across in any accent besides very proper British English and some traditional Northeastern U.S. accents, and even then is a stretch.

-- The name of Shaun the Sheep is much funnier in the correct accent (Shorn the Sheep).
+- The name of Shaun the Sheep is much funnier in a non-rhotic accent, because it's a homophone for "Shorn the Sheep".

 - A wee boy goes into a cake shop and points in the window and says "Is that a cake or a meringue?"
-"No, you're right" says the baker "It's a cake."
+"No, you're right" says the baker "It's a cake."note

 - Q: What should you do if you find a trumpet growing in your garden?
 A: Root it oot.

 - An American is in a pub in Scotland chatting to some of the locals and the topic of hunting comes up.
 The American boasts about having shot a moose, at which point the guy he's talking to looks at him like he's mad and says, "You shot a mouse?
-You don't shoot a mouse, you'd blast a hole in the floor." (variants include "You don't shoot a mouse, you stamp on a mouse" and "You don't shoot a mouse, you set a trap for a mouse.")
+You don't shoot a mouse, you'd blast a hole in the floor." (variants include "You don't shoot a mouse, you stamp on a mouse" and "You don't shoot a mouse, you set a trap for it you gun-loving maniac.")